muhammad1928/DockerMastering/DockerMastering/BuildingAndRunning/introduction.md

 docker run -d -p 8080:80 --name my-nginx-container my-nginx-image
 ```
 You will see these in the command:

--
-`docker run`
- creates and starts a new container.
+1. `docker run` creates and starts a new container.
--
-`-d`
- runs the container in detached mode (in the background).
+2. `-d` runs the container in detached mode (in the background).
--
-`-p 8080:80`
- maps port 80 inside the container to port 8080 on your local machine, so you can access the Nginx server via localhost:8080
+3. `-p 8080:80` maps port 80 inside the container to port 8080 on your local machine, so you can access the Nginx server via localhost:8080.
-.
--
-`--name my-nginx-container`
- names the container
+4. `--name my-nginx-container` names the container `my-nginx-container`.
-`my-nginx-container`
-.
--
-`my-nginx-image`
- specifies the image to use.
+5. `my-nginx-image` specifies the image to use.

 ## Step 7.
 Test the docker
 To check if the container is running, list all running containers
 ```bash
 docker ps
 ```
 You should see your docker container.